geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_02_Lab1_Ex1_Initialize_M365_Tenant.md

 20. In the **Release preferences** pane, below the list of release options, select **Select users**.

 21. In the **Choose users for targeted release** pane that appears, select inside the **Who should receive targeted releases?** field.
 This displays the list of active users (these are the ten Microsoft 365 user accounts created for your tenant by your lab hosting provider).
-In this list, select each of the following users (Note: You have to select each user, one at a time; after selecting a user, you will have to select inside the field again to re-display the list so that you can display the next user):
+In this list, select each of the following users (Note: You have to select each user, one at a time; after selecting a user, you must select inside the field again to re-display the list so that you can display the next user):

 	- **Alex Wilber**
 	- **Joni Sherman**